darklang/dark/fsharp-backend/tests/testfiles/README.md

 `[packagefn.name arg1:int arg2:str]` creates a function which is available to all subsequent tests.
 The following lines are part of the function body (until we hit another test indicator).
 Package functions call be called as `Test.Test.Test.myFn`

-# Test functions

-To produce results that are hard to otherwise create, you can add functions to LibTest.fs.
-For example, `Test.nan_v0` produces a NaN float, and `Test.typeError` produces a built-in error.